Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Skin that does not flatten when pinched and released

 The symptoms of dehydration may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-If caught early, dehydration can often be treated at home under a physician's guidance.
-In children, directions for giving food and fluids will differ according to the cause of the dehydration, so it is important to consult your child's doctor.
+If caught early, dehydration can often be treated at home under a healthcare provider's guidance.
+In children, directions for giving food and fluids will differ according to the cause of the dehydration, so it is important to talk with your child's healthcare provider.

 In cases of mild dehydration, simple rehydration is recommended by drinking fluids.
 Many sports drinks on the market effectively restore body fluids, electrolytes, and salt balance.

-For moderate dehydration, intravenous (IV) fluids may be required, although, if caught early enough, simple rehydration may be effective.
+For moderate dehydration, intravenous (IV) fluids may be needed.
+If caught early enough, simple rehydration may be effective.
 Cases of serious dehydration should be treated as a medical emergency, and hospitalization, along with intravenous fluids, is necessary.
 Immediate action should be taken.